Political systems of Imperial China: Three departments and six ministries system

-The three lords and nine ministers system was replaced by the system of three provinces and six ministries by Emperor Wen of the Sui dynasty.
+The three lords and nine ministers system was replaced by the system of three departments and six ministries by Emperor Wen of the Sui dynasty.
 The three departments were Shangshu, Zhongshu and Menxia.
 The central committee was responsible for drafting and issuing imperial edicts; Subordinate provinces shall be responsible for the examination and verification of administrative decrees; Shangshu was responsible for carrying out important state decrees, and the heads of the three provinces were all prime ministers.
 The six ministries were officials, households, rites, soldiers, punishments, and workers.
 The separation of the three powers weakened the power of the prime minister and strengthened the imperial power.